jonmbake/jonbake.com/personal_constitution.md

 ### 3 - Always Be Open to New Experiences.
 Conquer Fear.

-Life is not about working nine to five then coming home to watch TV.
-My life is more than that.
+Life is full of amazing experiences.
+But these experiences are only available to those who have the courage to act.
 I will embrace every new experience that life has to offer.
 I will take advantage when opportunity arises.

 ### 4 - Live Debt Free/Be Non-Materialistic.

 Debt adds stress.
 Material possession will not make you happy.
-Relationships, purpose and
+For happiness, see Principle #1.

 ### 5 - Have a growth mindset.
 Always be Learning something new.